cs1302uga/cs1302-tutorials/uml/uml.md

 | protected       | `protected`      | `#`        |
 | public          | `public`         | `+`        |

-For an in-depth discussion of visibilities, see the [Visibility Reading](/visibility/visibility.md).
+For an in-depth discussion on visibilities, see the [Visibility Reading](/visibility/visibility.md).

 ### Atributes and Parameters (Variables)